 Two hours before the predicted minimum start checking Algol’s brightness; its fade-down will become increasingly apparent as the minutes tick by.
 Similarly, watch during the two hours following minimum for a distinct upturn in brightness.

 See for Yourself!

 Earlier I said that Algol is "almost" as regular as clockwork.
 Over the years, amateur and professional astronomers who have made accurate timings of Algol’s eclipses have revealed that its period undergoes slight changes, amounting to only a few seconds.

 While that doesn’t sound like much, this can accumulate over a span of a year or so, causing the time of the predicted minimums to come some minutes early or late.

-In the table above, we provide a table for when Algol is predicted be at minimum brightness over the course of this week for various time zones.
+In the table below, we provide a table for when Algol is predicted be at minimum brightness over the course of this week for various time zones.

 The times are based on data taken from the 2012 edition of the Observer’s Handbook of the Royal Astronomical Society of Canada.
 The minimum on Sept.
 8 occurs as daylight is breaking over the Eastern United States, and is thus not visible there.

 The minimum on Sept.
 16 occurs at or before sunset for the Mountain and Pacific Time Zones.
 The Sept.
 11 minimum can be readily seen without dusk or dawn interference from coast to coast.

 Joe Rao serves as an instructor and guest lecturer at New York's Hayden Planetarium.
 He writes about astronomy for The New York Times and other publications, and he is also an on-camera meteorologist for News 12 Westchester, New York.